ksalzke/move-to-action-group-omnifocus-plugin/README.md

 _Please note that all scripts on my GitHub account (or shared elsewhere) are works in progress.
 If you encounter any issues or have any suggestions please let me know--and do please make sure you backup your database before running scripts from the internet!)_

 ## Known issues

+**⚠️ Please note that, due to ongoing work, this README has not been updated for the latest version of this plug-in.
+I'm hoping to do this shortly, but in the meantime please don't hesitate to raise an issue if you need a hand working out what's what.**

 Refer to ['issues'](https://github.com/ksalzke/move-to-action-group-omnifocus-plugin/issues) for known issues and planned changes/enhancements.